wrappedfi/wrapped_token_stacks/README.md

 * Decimals
 * Initial Owner Principal

 The reason that these items are set dynamically is that once the contract has been audited, we don't want to accidentally make any changes to the source code that could affect the functionality.
-Also, if this contract represents a registered security, it may be necessary that the deployer (e.g. Tokensoft) never holds the ownership role of the contract.
+Also, if this contract represents a registered security, it may be necessary that the deployer (e.g. Wrapped) never holds the ownership role of the contract.

 # Role Based Access Control